modular EV power LLC ADAPTERS Return to Home Page

 An empty box with an ITT 75 Amp Inlet connector.
 These are used for use with an Avcon Claw to older EV's, to make special adapters, or to make an extension cable.

-Some people want a switch on the adapter.
+Some EVSE units want a switch on the adapter so the charge cycle starts in the CONNECTED stated before going to the CHARGING state.
 The switch lets the J1772 system connect but not provide power when in the OFF position.
 Then when you are ready changing it to CHARGE changes the pilot signal and the J1772 control provides the 240 volt power to actually charge the car.
-This is what our AVC1 Active Vehicle Control board does automatically.
+This is what our AVC2 Active Vehicle Control board does automatically.
 The switch makes the J1772 connection include all the steps.
-Our standard adapters with out this switch take advantage of the different pin lengths in the J1772 connector.
-The pilot is the last to make and the first to break which does the same thing.
-If you want one of these switches it adds $10 to the adapter and can only be put on the units with the two connectors on one side.
-The compact units just don't have room in the box.
+ALL of our adapters now have this switch now.

 More basic information about NEC Article 625